RustyAlgorithm44/LyricsApp/README.md

 ### 🔍 Smart Search & Actions
 *   **Robust Search:** Instantly search across song titles, composers, deities, and lyrics.
+*   **Focus Handling:** Tapping outside the search bar automatically dismisses the keyboard and clears focus.
 *   **Contextual Actions:** Long-press on any song to enter a contextual action mode to edit or delete.
 *   **Visual Selection Feedback:** Selected items are highlighted, and a second tap deselects.

 ### 📖 Reading & Sharing
 *   **Pinch-to-Zoom:** Zoom and pan lyrics in the detail view for better readability.
+*   **Refined Detail View:** The song detail page now prominently displays the Composer and Ragam for quick reference.
 *   **Share Functionality:** Share song details with others.
 *   **Multi-Language Support:** Store lyrics for a single song in multiple languages (e.g., English, Tamil, Sanskrit) and easily switch between them in the detail view.